KacperOldz/javaExercices/README.md

       }
      ```

 3. Consumer
 -  represents an operation that accepts a single input argument and returns no result

 4. Supplier
 -  represents an operation that accepts a single input argument and returns no result

 5. Supplier
 - provides a single abstract method called apply(), which accepts an argument of type T and returns a result of type R. It represents a function that accepts an argument of type T and returns a result of type R

+6. Optional
+- represents an object that may or may not contain a non-null value

 ## Definitions